☼ Sam Skinner

 LSPrints, Keighley, West Yorkshire

-I'm a curator currently doing a PhD between
+I'm an artist and curator currently doing a PhD between

 I'm co-chair of Working Group 1 of the COST Action on